jonas-becker/research_notes/Papers/Agents/Let Models Speak Ciphers - Multiagent Debate Through Embeddings.md

 - Are there other more efficient ways (besides embeddings) to exchange information between agents?
 - LLM agents all need the same vocabulary set and tokenizer
+- No personas, i.e., more agents are similar to more debate rounds

 ---
 ### Notes (Try to use backlinks)